DangBach1410/Social-Media-Website/README.md

 ### Prerequisites
 - PHP (version 7.4 or higher)
 - MySQL
-- A local server like XAMPP, WAMP, or MAMP
+- A local server like XAMPP

 ### Steps
 1. Clone the repository to your local machine:
    ```bash